How the US invasion changed Afghanistan | DW | 06.10.2021

 "Everything had changed for the worse.
 There had been daily attacks and armed clashes in our area," Wali said.
 "Many people I knew had lost their lives.
 We had lost our homes and everything that we owned."

-Akram Arife, a lecturer at the University of Kabul University, said the US was bound to fail in Afghanistan.
+Akram Arife, a lecturer at the Kabul University, told DW that the US was bound to fail.

 "Washington should have known there was no military solution to the Afghan conflict.
-The US should have looked for other solutions after the invasion," he told DW.
+The US should have looked for other solutions after the invasion," he said.

-The expert said the US focused on Kabul and ignored other parts of the country.
+The expert said the US had focused on Kabul and ignored other parts of the country.

 "Most politicians that Washington supported did not have a deep connect with Afghans.
-Their understanding of Afghan society was flawed, certainly not sufficient to run the government," Arife said, adding that the changes in the Afghan setup were not organic, therefore they didn't last after the US forces exited the country.
+Their understanding of Afghan society was flawed, certainly not sufficient to run the government," Arife said, adding that the changes were not organic and therefore didn't last after the US forces exited the country.

-Although the Taliban comeback is a setback to Western intervention in Afghanistan, from the Afghan perspective, the US invasion was not an utter failure.
+Although the Taliban's comeback is a setback to Western intervention in Afghanistan, from the Afghan perspective, the US invasion was not an utter failure.

-Experts say that Afghan society has changed tremendously due to the US invasion, so much so that the Taliban also feel the need to present a "benign" and "moderate" face to their countrymen and the international community.
-After capturing Kabul, the militant group said it would form an inclusive government, and that its new regime would be qualitatively different from the one that they established before the US invasion.
+Experts say Afghan society has changed tremendously since the US invasion — so much so that the Taliban also feel the need to present a "benign" and "moderate" face to their compatriots and the international community.
+After capturing Kabul, the militant group said it would form an inclusive government, and that the new regime would be qualitatively different from the one established before the US invasion.

 The middle class has expanded in the country, and the number of educated people and entrepreneurs has also grown in the past two decades.
 Different groups — including women, academics and common citizens — are protesting the Taliban rule in different parts of the country.